Dostonbek Khamdamov

-Dostonbek Khurshid o'g'li Khamdamov (Dostonbek Xurshid o'g'li Hamdamov, Uzbek Cyrillic: Достонбек Хуршид ўғли Ҳамдамов; born 24 July 1996) is an Uzbekistani footballer who currently plays for Al-Sailiya, on loan from Pakhtakor Tashkent, as a right or left winger.
+Dostonbek Khamdamov (Dostonbek Xurshid o'g'li Hamdamov, Uzbek Cyrillic: Достонбек Хуршид ўғли Ҳамдамов; born 24 July 1996) is an Uzbek professional footballer, Asian Young Footballer of the Year2015, winner of the Asian Youth Championship 2018 and plays as a winger for Pakhtakor and the Uzbekistan national team.

-Career

-Club
+Club career

 On 15 March 2018, Khamdamov was registered by Russian Premier League club Anzhi Makhachkala, taking the #7 jersey after signing an 18-month contract.

 On 15 February 2019, Anzhi Makhachkala announced that Khamdamov had left the club to join Pakhtakor Tashkent.

 Khamdamov was released by Pakhtakor Tashkent on 13 January 2021.
 On 23 July 2021, Khamdamov returned to Pakhtakor Tashkent, signing a contract until the end of 2022.
 On 22 January 2022, Pakhtakor announced that Khamdamov had signed for Al-Sailiya on loan until 30 June 2022.

-International
+International career

 Khamdamov was part of the U-19 squad when they finished in the semi-finals of the 2014 AFC U-19 Championship, where Khamdamov scored one goal only.
 After that match, Khamdamov would go on to make an outstanding performance in the 2015 FIFA U-20 World Cup, where he scored three goals and produced a magnificent performance as Uzbekistan ran into the quarter-finals before bowing to Senegal.
 For this performance, he became the first Uzbek player to be nominated as the Asian Young Footballer of the Year.

 He participated in the 2016 AFC U-23 Championship and scored two goals, but his team went out from the group stage.
 Two years later, he would lead Uzbekistan to conquer the country's first-ever U-23 trophy.
 For this successful display, Khamdamov earned a place and would go to be part of the senior squad for the 2019 AFC Asian Cup.